There are now 2 possible online modes for units:

 - Substitute unit for any one Level 3 units (6 points) for the French Studies major

-- Students are able to (1) demonstrate intermediate to advanced level of language proficiency in written and spoken French
+Students are able to (1) demonstrate intermediate to advanced levels of language proficiency in written and spoken French

 ; (2) develop independent learning skills, research skills and interpersonal skills

 ; (3) engage with the local community and show an awareness of intercultural communication and experience; and (4) analyse the socio-cultural context of French Polynesia.

 - Unit Coordinator(s)